charlax/professional-programming/README.md

 - 🎤 [The Walking Dead - A Survival Guide to Resilient Applications](https://speakerdeck.com/daschl/the-walking-dead-a-survival-guide-to-resilient-applications)
 - 🎤 [Defensive Programming & Resilient systems in Real World (TM)](https://speakerdeck.com/tuenti/defensive-programming-and-resilient-systems-in-real-world-tm)
 - 🎤 [Full Stack Fest: Architectural Patterns of Resilient Distributed Systems](https://speakerdeck.com/randommood/full-stack-fest-architectural-patterns-of-resilient-distributed-systems)
-- [Resilience Engineering Notes](http://resiliencepapers.club/): comprehensive list of resources on resilience engineering
+- 🧰 [Resilience engineering papers](https://github.com/lorin/resilience-engineering): comprehensive list of resources on resilience engineering

 ### Site Reliability Engineering (SRE)

+*Note: this section is only about SRE as a role.
+Checkout the System Architecture for more content related to reliability.*

 Books: